 The American Academy of Matrimonial Lawyers supports an equation of 30 percent of the paying spouse's income minus 20 percent of the receiving spouse's income.
 For example, if you earn $8,000 a month and your spouse earns $4,000 a month – using either gross or net incomes – alimony would come out to $1,600 a month payable from you to her, or $2,400 minus $800.
 California and Virginia use similar equations but with different percentages for temporary alimony orders pending divorce.

 Alimony income is taxable to the spouse receiving it and tax deductible to the spouse paying it through tax year 2018, and this can further complicate issues of gross versus net income as a basis for calculations.
 If your gross income is $96,000 a year but you write off $19,200 as alimony, your income drops to $78,800 and you'll pay less in taxes.
+After the 2019 tax year, alimony will no longer be deductible.

 Comparatively, your ex's income rises to $67,200 as opposed to $48,000 and she'll pay more in taxes.
 She's not actually receiving $1,600 of financial assistance each month.
 If you're negotiating alimony with your ex rather than letting a court rule on it, this is an important consideration to keep in mind.